 Numerous state, local, federal and industry-initiated efforts may also affect landlords' and/or mortgagees' ability to collect payments due or enforce remedies for the failure to pay amounts due.
-Certain of our operators and/or mortgagors may incur significant costs or losses responding to the COVID-19 pandemic, lose business due to an interruption in their operations or incur other liabilities related to shelter-in-place orders, quarantines, infection or other related factors.
+Certain of our operators and/or mortgagors may incur significant costs or losses responding to the COVID-19 pandemic, lose business due to an interruption in their operations, potential patient litigation or decreased demand for their services or incur other liabilities related to shelter-in-place orders, quarantines, reopening plans, infection or other related factors.
 Risks related to the downturn in business of our operators are also described in our risk factor titled "The bankruptcy or insolvency of our operators could limit or delay our ability to recover our investments" under "Risk Factors-Risks Related to the Operators of Our Facilities" in our Annual Report on Form 10-K for the year ended December 31, 2019.

 The COVID-19 pandemic has also caused, and is likely to continue to cause, severe economic, market and other disruptions worldwide.
-We cannot assure you that conditions in the bank lending, capital and other financial markets will not continue to deteriorate as a result of the pandemic, or that our access to capital and other sources of funding will not become constrained, which could adversely affect the availability and terms of future borrowings, renewals or refinancing.
+We cannot assure you that conditions in the bank lending, capital and other financial markets will not continue to deteriorate as a result of the COVID-19 pandemic, or that our access to capital and other sources of funding will not become constrained, which could adversely affect the availability and terms of future borrowings, renewals or refinancing.
 In addition, our employees may be impacted directly or indirectly by the pandemic and we may be required to make changes to our internal controls as a result of changes in our business processes or personnel; any such changes may increase our operational and financial reporting risks.

-The extent of the COVID-19 pandemic's effect on our and our operators' operational and financial performance will depend on future developments, including the duration, spread and intensity of the outbreak, all of which are uncertain and difficult to predict.
-Due to the speed with which the situation is developing, we are not able at this time to estimate the effect of these factors on our business, but the adverse impact on our business, results of operations, financial condition and cash flows could be material.
+The extent of the COVID-19 pandemic's effect on our and our operators' operational and financial performance will depend on future developments, including the ultimate duration, spread and intensity of the outbreak, which may depend on factors such as the development and implementation of an effective vaccine and treatments for COVID-19 and the efficacy of other policies and measures that may mitigate the impact of the pandemic, all of which are uncertain and difficult to predict.
+Due to the speed with which the situation is changing, we are not able at this time to estimate the effect of these factors on our business, but the adverse impact on our business, results of operations, financial condition and cash flows could be material.
 To the extent the COVID-19 pandemic adversely affects our or operators' results of operations and financial condition, it may also have the effect of heightening many of the other risks described in the "Risk Factors" section of our Annual Report on Form 10-K for the year ended December 31, 2019.